How Do Companies Celebrate Earth Day? Examples, Ideas and Inspiration

 Updated March 2023

-A Guide to Earth Day Ideas From World Records to Haiku Competitions
+A Guide to Earth Day Ideas, From World Records to Haiku Competitions

 Over the years, companies have celebrated Earth Day in a variety of ways large and small.
-Some efforts are attention-getting, like breaking world records and building large recycling sculptures.
-Others are practical, like holding simple brown bag “Lunch and Learn” talks and organizing recycling drives.
-And then there are those that think outside the box, like the company that organized a haiku competition!
-Below we share examples for inspiration and even last-minute Earth Day ideas you can implement without much planning to engage your employees, colleagues and tenants.
+Some efforts are attention-getting, like breaking world records or building large recycling sculptures.
+Others are more practical, such as holding simple brown bag Lunch and Learn talks or organizing recycling drives.
+And then there are those organizations that think outside the box, like the company that held a haiku competition!

 Great Forest experts crafted this giant bird sculpture for a corporate client using discarded paper to illustrate the transformational beauty of recycling.
 The sculpture, which was displayed in the building lobby, sparked a lot of discussion.

-• Glassdoor research reports that 75% of employees expect their employers to take a stand on issues like climate change.
+Glassdoor research reports that 75% of employees expect their employers to take a stand on issues like climate change.
+Other surveys have found that 40% of respondents have made job decisions based on a company’s sustainability performance, and 10% said they would take a pay cut to work for an environmentally responsible business.

-What will you be doing on Earth Day?
-To give you some ideas, we took a look back at what some companies have done over the years, and found that most Earth Day activities fell into four categories:
+To spark some ideas, we looked at what companies have done over the years and found that most Earth Day activities fall into four categories:

 1) Reports and Pledges